 Users spend a considerable amount of time with their phone or mobile (US adults spend 5 hours per day).
 However, being on mobile they are quite agile, and getting their attention is a no mean task, as a whole world of data is at their fingertips (the average attention span hovers around 4 to 5 seconds).
 So the challenge is big.
-To help you contain it, and thrive in the competitive marketplace, here is a 15-point action plan based on the feedback of UI-UX designers, web developers and software quality analysts at Root Info Solutions.
+To help you contain it, and thrive in the competitive marketplace, here is a 15-point action plan based on the feedback from UI-UX designers, web developers and software quality analysts at Root Info Solutions.

 1. Avoid Unfriendly Menus